andrergomesdev/andrergomesdev/README.md

 <h2> Hello, folks! 👋 </h2>
 <p><em>I'm Andre Gomes.
-I'm  working at <a href="https://www.cesar.org.br/">C.E.S.A.R</a> as Software Engineer.
-I've been working with technology since 2006 and I'm passionate for this.
-Here I intend to share my work and my studies.</em></p>
+I work at <a href="https://www.cesar.org.br/">C.E.S.A.R</a> as a Software Engineer.
+I've been working with technology since 2006 and I'm passionate about it.
+Here, I intend to share my work and my studies.</em></p>

 - ⚡ Technologies: